itsmartinwho/foresight-cdss-mvp/rules/backend_structure_document.mcd.md

-# Backend Structure Document for Foresight CDSS MVP
+# Backend Structure Document for Foresight CDSS MVP (Aspirational)

 ## Overview
-This document outlines the backend architecture for the Foresight Clinical Decision Support System (CDSS) MVP.
-The backend serves as the foundation for data processing, clinical logic implementation, and API services that support the frontend application.
+This document outlines a potential backend architecture for the Foresight Clinical Decision Support System (CDSS) MVP, based on Node.js/Express.

+**Important: This document describes an aspirational or previously considered architecture.
+The *current, implemented* backend architecture uses Supabase (PostgreSQL) and Next.js API Routes (e.g., for Tool A - Advisor).
+For the authoritative description of the current backend and AI tools, please refer to [../docs/architecture.md#backend-architecture-and-data-layer](../docs/architecture.md#backend-architecture-and-data-layer) and other relevant sections in `docs/architecture.md`.**

+The Node.js/Express architecture detailed here could be a consideration for future development, particularly if the demands of advanced AI tools (like the envisioned Tools B, C, D, F) require a more custom backend solution beyond the current Next.js/Supabase stack.

-## Current MVP Status (April 2024)
+## Current MVP Status (Reality)

-The codebase **does not yet contain the `/backend` directory** or any Node.js/Express implementation described below.
-For the Minimal Viable Product we rely on:

-1. A **Python 3.9+ ClinicalEngine** (`clinical_engine.py`) that can be run as a standalone process for CDS logic.
-2. A **Next.js 15 / React 19 front-end** that mocks backend behaviour via `src/lib/*Service.ts` files.

-The sections that follow remain the *target* architecture for the full product.
-They are kept for planning purposes and will be incrementally implemented.
-When reading, keep in mind that they are **aspirational, not currently in the repository**.
+As detailed in `docs/architecture.md`:
+*   The current system uses a **Supabase (PostgreSQL)** backend and **Next.js API Routes**.
+*   **Tool A (Advisor)** is the primary live AI feature, using the `/api/advisor` Next.js route.
+*   The Python script **`clinical_engine.py`** is an early-stage, standalone prototype for the aspirational **Tool B (Diagnosis and Treatment Engine)** and is not integrated into the live backend.
+*   This document's Node.js/Express content is **aspirational** and not currently in the repository.

-## Architecture
+## Architecture (Aspirational Node.js/Express Backend)

-The Foresight CDSS backend follows a modular, service-oriented architecture organized around key clinical domains:
+If a Node.js/Express backend were to be developed (e.g., for future advanced AI tools), it might follow a modular, service-oriented architecture organized around key clinical domains:

-### Core Components
+### Core Components (Aspirational for a Node.js/Express context)

 #### API Layer
 - **REST API**: Primary interface for frontend communication